 ARA Statement on Diversity

-The Archives & Records Association (UK & Ireland) seeks to ensure that its membership, the holdings that archives acquire and manage, and the users whom we serve reflect the diversity of our society.
+The Archives and Records Association (UK & Ireland) (ARA) seeks to ensure that its membership, organisations that manage records, the holdings that archives acquire, preserve/conserve and manage, and the users and stakeholders that we work with and serve reflect the diversity of our society.

-The Association is committed to promoting equality of opportunity for all within the world of archives, records management and archive conservation, regardless of race, colour, religious beliefs or practices, ethnic or national origin, disabilities, gender, sexuality, marital status and age.
-In particular the Association is committed to encouraging equal access to education and training, employment and advancement within the profession.
+The ARA is committed to promoting equality of opportunity for all within the world of archives, records management and archive conservation, regardless of race, colour, religious beliefs or practices, ethnic or national origin, disabilities, gender, sexuality, social background, marital status and age.
+In particular, the ARA is committed to encouraging equal access to education and training, employment and advancement within the profession.
+If members hear of situations where individuals or organisations are working against these values, please tell us.

-- Equality Monitoring Form - Please consider filling in this form ARA Equality Monitoring Form
+- Equality Monitoring Form - Please consider filling in this form to help your association in this work: ARA Equality Monitoring Form

 Below are the results from our Equality Monitoring surveys.